 2. Pearl Harbor Tours from Waikiki

-There are a variety of tours that will take you to Pearl Harbor from the hotels or resorts you are staying at in Waikiki.
+There are a variety of Pearl Harbor tours that will take you to Pearl Harbor from the hotels or resorts you are staying at in Waikiki.

-The nice thing about taking tours is the admission to Pearl Harbor is included, and you’ll see some of the battleships that are not provided in the free admissions.
+The nice thing about taking Pearl Harbor tours is that admission to Pearl Harbor is included, and you’ll see some of the battleships that are not provided in the free admissions.

 You will also get to skip all the lines too!
 Here are a few different tours that provide transportation from Waikiki hotels.

-Pearl Harbor USS Arizona and Honolulu City Tour
+Pearl Harbor USS Arizona Memorial and Honolulu City Tour

 This tour offers pick-up and drop-off at select Waikiki hotels, including: